untidy-hair/calleee/docs/guide/custom-matchers.rst

 .. note::

-    The convention to surround matcher representations in angle brackets (``<...>``) is followed by all built-in matchers in *callee*, because it makes it easier to tell them apart from literal values.
+    The convention to surround matcher representations in angle brackets (``<...>``) is followed by all built-in matchers in *calleee*, because it makes it easier to tell them apart from literal values.
     Adopting it for your own matches is therefore recommended.